sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 BTW, next to correctness proving, Tom presents how combinator parsing with "side-effects" (counting wiht memoization) can still be polynomial as opposed to exponential by memoizing the "side-effects" themselves.

 One more impression, if you look at parser combinators all the "squiglies" for different kinds of prefix and infix and postfix operators are hard to avoid.
 So here's a slogan: "Parser combinators are to EBNF what Perl is to Haskell" :-) Don't throw tomatoes.

+### 12:00

+Now Jan Kurs talks about Island Grammars.
+Fixing the problems of Island Grammars.
+And there are many problems with island grammars as we all know.
+Eelco just whispered in my ear that even ANTLR now has support for Island Grammars.

+Greediness is the enemy of island parsing.
+Jan has a sinking ship or island on his slides.
+To fix these problems follow restrictions ("predicates") are used to prevent water to overrun the text that we are interested in.
+This is problematics: now we have the worst of regular expressions combined with the worst of context-free grammars.
+We don't know which language we accept anymore: it's magic.

+Jan's solution is a notation which resembles skeleton grammars a bit and its conceptually clear.
+The implementation is by using automatic follow restrictions on the boundaries of water.